 On 12 March 2014, VimpelCom announced that it is under investigation by both the U.S. Securities and Exchange Commission ("SEC") and Dutch authorities related to its operations in Uzbekistan, including relations with Takilant.
-On 18 March 2014, VimpelCom reported that it is also under investigation by the U.S. Department of Justice ("DoJ") related to the same issues.
-VimpelCom further reported that there can be no assurance that the investigations will not be broader in scope than they currently appear, or that new investigations will not be commenced in these or other jurisdictions, or that there will not be litigation commenced against VimpelCom.

-On 3 November 2015, VimpelCom announced that it will make a provision of USD 900 million in their third quarter financial statements for a resolution of the investigations into VimpelCom's business in Uzbekistan and prior dealings with Takilant.
+On 18 March 2014, VimpelCom reported that it is also under investigation by On 3 November 2015, VimpelCom announced that it will make a provision of USD 900 million in their third quarter financial statements for a resolution of the investigations into VimpelCom's business in Uzbekistan and prior dealings with Takilant.